Who Was Elijah Muhammad?

 Elijah Muhammad, son of a sharecropper, was born into poverty in Sandersville, Georgia, on October 7, 1897.
-After moving to Detroit in 1923, he met W. D. Fard, founder of the black separatist movement Nation of Islam.
-Muhammad became Fard’s successor from 1934-75 and was known for his controversial preaching.
+After moving to Detroit in 1923, he met W. D. Fard, founder of the black separatist movement Nation of Islam (NOI).
+Muhammad became Fard’s successor from 1934 until his death in 1975, and was known for his controversial preaching.
 His followers included Malcolm X and Louis Farrakhan.
-He died February 25, 1975, in Chicago.

 When Fard mysteriously disappeared in 1934, the Nation of Islam split into several rival factions.
 Muhammad moved a group of followers to Chicago, where he established Temple of Islam No. 2 as the new headquarters of the religion.
-There he began to spread the word of the Nation of Islam, slowly but steadily attracting new members.
+There he began to spread the word of the NOI, slowly but steadily attracting new members.